jquaglia/city-explorer-api/README.md

 **Author**: Jason

-**Version**: 1.2.1
+**Version**: 1.2.9

 ## Overview

 This is my first time creating and using a server.
 The app I am creating takes in a location and presents a map and weather data about the location.
 The app also presents national park information for nearby parks.
 When you view data for a location, the app now saves the location info to a database.(using sql) The next time you search for that location, the app pulls the info out of the database.
+I've also added in api calls for movies and yelp reviews that use pagination to load in properly.

 ## Getting Started